• Bloglovin

 So I literally googled, “what to do if you hate exercise?”
 And I decided that I need to build a habit of exercise before I set any big time goals.
 When I think about running for 30 minutes every day for five years, it seems impossible, so I put it off.
 Instead I’m starting with the goal of putting on my work out clothes and running for 5 minutes a day.
 My brain can handle that.
 So far it’s working – I’ve run (or danced) every day since then, each time lasting at least 15 minutes when my goal was just 5.

-I’m coupling the exercise habit building with those healthier eating choices I talked about above.
-When dishes come out as delicious as this creamy tomato basil chicken and spinach over cauliflower rice, it’s an easy choice.
+I'm coupling the exercise habit building with those good-for-you eating choices I talked about above.
+When dishes come out as delicious as this creamy tomato basil chicken and spinach over cauliflower rice, it's an easy choice.

 Tomato Basil Chicken in Skillet